School of Education, Child Life and Family Studies

-Linda Banks-Santilli is an associate professor of education in the elementary department.
+Linda Banks-Santilli is Dean of the School of Education, Child Life and Family Studies and an associate professor of education in the Elementary and Special Education department.
 Before joining the faculty at Wheelock, she taught children and adolescents at McLean Hospital in the department of psycho-education.
 She then became a public school teacher and taught at the elementary and middle school levels in the Boston Public Schools for over a decade.

 Banks-Santilli received the Golden Apple Award from the Boston Public Schools for her work with students in the Learning Adaptive Behavior (LAB) program, a special needs program.
 In 1997, she received the James Bryant Conant Fellowship from the Harvard Graduate School of Education where she earned her doctorate.
 Her thesis was a qualitative study aimed at understanding the school experiences of students in the LAB.